 Matthijs van Leeuwen

 Matthijs likes data, patterns, algorithms, and information theory.
-He thinks that data mining and machine learning results should be explainable and interpretable.
+He strives for data mining and machine learning methods and results that are principled, interpretable, and incorporate existing knowledge.

 Matthijs is assistant professor and group leader of the Explanatory Data Analysis group.
 He is affiliated with the Leiden Institute of Advanced Computer Science (LIACS), the computer science institute of Leiden University, and the Leiden Centre of Data Science (LCDS).
 His primary research interest is exploratory data mining: how can we enable domain experts to explore and analyse their data, to discover structure and—ultimately—novel knowledge?